PurpleBooth/git-mit/docs/lints/index.md

 ---

-Your commit message is not well formed

-Please keep the width of the body 72 characters or under
+Your commit has a body wider than 72 characters

+It's important to keep the body of the commit narrower than 72 characters because when you look at the git log, that's where it truncates the message.
+This means that people won't get the entirety of the information in your commit.

+You can fix this by making the lines in your body no more than 72 characters
 ```

 #### Git Manual Style Extended